-The Tower Block UK image archive is a fully searchable database of around 4,000 images of every multi-storey social housing development built in the UK.
-The photographs were largely taken in the 1980s by Miles Glendinning and are made available here for public use.
+The Tower Block UK image archive- the principle legacy of our HLF-funded project- is a fully searchable database of around 4,000 images of every multi-storey social housing development built in the UK in the postwar decades.
+The photographs were largely taken in the 1980s by Miles Glendinning and are made available here for the first time for public use.
 As many of the blocks documented and photographed have since been demolished, the archive functions in part as a repository of information on an important aspect of UK heritage that is now vanishing.

 The archive itself catalogues multi-storey blocks as part of the developments within which they were initially commissioned and built.
 It gives details of notable dates, such as when local authorities approved the developments and when construction began or finished.
 Alongside this, the archive provides information on the local authorities, architects, and other agents involved in the processes of commissioning, designing, and constructing mass social housing.